MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 #### Virtualization support
 You can't install the Global Secure Access client on a device that hosts virtual machines.
 However, you can install the Global Secure Access client on a virtual machine, as long as the client isn't installed on the host machine.
 For the same reason, a Windows Subsystem for Linux (WSL) doesn't acquire traffic from a client installed on the host machine.

-#### Virtualization support
 Hyper-V support:
 1. External virtual switch: The Global Secure Access Windows client doesn't currently support host machines that have a Hyper-V external virtual switch.
 However, the client can be installed on the virtual machines to tunnel traffic to Global Secure Access.
 1. Internal virtual switch: The Global Secure Access Windows client can be installed on host and guest machines.
 The client tunnels only the network traffic of the machine it's installed on.
 In other words, a client installed on a host machine doesn’t tunnel the network traffic of the guest machines.

-The Global Secure Access Windows client supports Azure Virtual Machines.

-The Global Secure Access Windows client supports Azure Virtual Desktop (AVD).
+The Global Secure Access Windows client supports Azure Virtual Machines and Azure Virtual Desktop (AVD).
 > [!NOTE]
-> AVD multi-session is not supported.
+> The Global Secure Access Windows client doesn't support AVD multi-session.

 #### Proxy
 If a proxy is configured at the application level (such as a browser) or at the OS level, configure a proxy auto configuration (PAC) file to exclude all FQDNs and IPs that you expect the client to tunnel.